mon-gmx/mon-gmx/README.md

 - Make it simple (simple means easy to use, easy to live with and as byproduct, it will age well)
 - Make it easy to maintain (make sure you can clean the windows and change the lights)
 - Make it easy to fix
-- Make it use standards
+- Make it using standards and follow them
 - Make it solid

 <div align="right">